 Buses 82, 42, 87, and 69 operate to the Eiffel Tower.
 You could also get to the Tower by using any of the Batobus boats.
 This means of transport gives you a different view of the Tower from the water.

-A sunny afternoon, a dusky twilight, or a sparkling night, no matter what time it is, a meal at one of the Eiffel Tower restaurants guarantees an unforgettable experience.
-Feel like royalty with exclusive priority access, savor fabulous French cuisine by renowned chefs, and enjoy panoramic views of one of the world’s favorite cities.
+An Early morning, a sunny afternoon, a dusky twilight, or a sparkling night, no matter what time it is, a meal at one of the Eiffel Tower restaurants guarantees an unforgettable experience.
+Feel like royalty with exclusive priority access, savor fabulous French cuisine by renowned chefs, and enjoy panoramic views of one of the world’s favorite city.

-For more tips on how to choose the best Eiffel Tower expereicne, check out our Ultimate Guide to Planning the Perfect Eiffel Tower Visit, or if you're looking for other exciting experiences in the City of Love, check out our city guide.
+For more tips on how to choose the best Eiffel Tower expereience, check out our ultimate guide to planning the perfect Eiffel Tower visit, or if you're looking for other exciting experiences in the City of Love, check out our Paris Travel Guide.